mossbanay/Psychology-3-4/Questions/Chapter4.md

 #### Identify the brain area and brain lobe likely to be damaged and the cause of Olivia's speech problems.

-Wernicke's area which is located in the Temporal lobe.
+Damage to Wernicke's area in the Temporal lobe, leading to Wernicke's aphasia.

 #### Explain the role this area plays in people whose brains are not affected by stroke, injury or disease.

 When unaffected by stroke, injury or disease, Wernicke's area is responsible for the cognition of speech and language.
 It interprets the sound of talking and sight of written words and yields comprehension.
+It is also involved in speech production to some degree.

 ---